worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

             raise ValidationError("Team name already taken.")
 ```

 When users create teams, they'll specify a team name and team password.
 In our WTForms field specifications above, we've defined minimum lengths for both of these fields, ensured that the team password is entered in a password field, and written a custom validator to reject new teams with IDs that match existing teams.
-Because we're validating on ID rather than name, users won't be able to create teams with the same name but different capitalization (.e.g.
-"Codeslingers" and "codeslingers").
+Because we're validating on ID rather than name, users won't be able to create teams with the same name but different capitalization (e.g. "Codeslingers" and "codeslingers").

 Every field in all of our forms includes the `InputRequired` validator, which will ensure that users do not submit blank values.
 This validator can be left out for optional fields.